zouhairm/zouhairm.github.io/projects/_posts/2019-03-01-writerBlock.markdown

 image: projects/writerblock/landing.png
 imageLink: https://zouhairm.github.io/nomadsVue
 tags: [webdev, datavisualization, graphs, machinelearning]
-title: Clustering & Visualizing Travelers' stories with Doc2Vec and WebGL graph renderer
+title: Clustering & Visualizing Travelers' stories with Doc2Vec and WebGL
 venue: Sri Lanka, 2019
 description: |
-  An <a href="https://zouhairm.github.io/nomadsVue" target="_blank">Interactive Data Visualization</a> intended to explore thousands of Travelers' stories.
-The goal is to make the submissions of aspiring writers fun to discover, and that a wide audience of users finds it interesting; whether it be aspiring travel writers, daydreaming office workers thinking about exploring a new destination, or social scientists interested in understanding why and how people travel.
+  This project is an <a href="https://zouhairm.github.io/nomadsVue" target="_blank">Interactive Map Visualization</a> intended to explore thousands of travelers' stories and their connections.
+Its goal is to make the submissions of aspiring writers fun to discover.
+It is intended for a wide audience of users; whether it be aspiring travel writers, daydreaming office workers thinking about exploring a new destination, or social scientists interested in understanding why and how people travel.
   <br><br>
   In a time where it feels like differences between nations and their people are amplified, I hope this project serves as reminder that many of us are connected through the way we experience our planet and each other.
   <br><br>